 The purpose of this project is to replace aging water lines as part of the department's efforts to maintain the integrity of the City's water distribution system.
 The next phase will include replacement of aging 6 inch plastic pipe with new ductile iron pipe along Prince Phillip Cove, Albert Drive, and Ashby Drive.

 Bids were received and publicly opened on April 16th with the firm of Cunningham Construction submitting the lowest bid.
-Work is anticipated to begin in mid-June and take approximately 4 months to complete.
+Work on the current phase is anticipated to begin in early July and take approximately 3 months to complete, with start up of the next Phase (Victoria Cove, Yorkshire Drive and Regent Drive) soon thereafter.

 Water and Sewer Rate Study